Traders Buy High Volume of Funko Call Options (NASDAQ:FNKO)

 Several hedge funds and other institutional investors have recently modified their holdings of the stock.
 California Public Employees Retirement System lifted its stake in shares of Funko by 3.8% during the 3rd quarter.
 California Public Employees Retirement System now owns 54,902 shares of the company’s stock worth $318,000 after purchasing an additional 2,000 shares during the last quarter.
 First Trust Advisors LP lifted its stake in shares of Funko by 11.8% during the 1st quarter.
 First Trust Advisors LP now owns 20,936 shares of the company’s stock worth $455,000 after purchasing an additional 2,211 shares during the last quarter.
 California State Teachers Retirement System lifted its stake in shares of Funko by 7.4% during the 3rd quarter.
 California State Teachers Retirement System now owns 36,336 shares of the company’s stock worth $210,000 after purchasing an additional 2,506 shares during the last quarter.
 Citigroup Inc. lifted its stake in shares of Funko by 260.3% during the 4th quarter.
 Citigroup Inc. now owns 4,936 shares of the company’s stock worth $51,000 after purchasing an additional 3,566 shares during the last quarter.
 Finally, Metropolitan Life Insurance Co NY purchased a new stake in shares of Funko during the 1st quarter worth $85,000.
 Hedge funds and other institutional investors own 51.28% of the company’s stock.

 Several brokerages have commented on FNKO.
 BMO Capital Markets raised Funko from an “underperform” rating to a “market perform” rating and upped their price objective for the company from $5.00 to $16.00 in a research report on Tuesday, March 23rd.
+The Goldman Sachs Group upped their price objective on Funko from $6.60 to $15.30 and gave the company a “neutral” rating in a research report on Friday, March 12th.
 Zacks Investment Research downgraded Funko from a “hold” rating to a “sell” rating in a research report on Tuesday, March 16th.
-Piper Sandler upped their price objective on Funko from $15.00 to $22.00 and gave the company an “overweight” rating in a research report on Friday, March 12th.
 TheStreet raised Funko from a “d+” rating to a “c-” rating in a research report on Thursday, February 25th.
-Finally, DA Davidson increased their price target on Funko from $7.00 to $17.00 and gave the stock a “neutral” rating in a research report on Thursday, March 18th.
+Finally, Piper Sandler increased their price target on Funko from $15.00 to $22.00 and gave the stock an “overweight” rating in a research report on Friday, March 12th.
 One research analyst has rated the stock with a sell rating, five have given a hold rating and one has issued a buy rating to the company.
 Funko presently has a consensus rating of “Hold” and a consensus price target of $15.98.

 Funko Company Profile